-If the SBA opens the EIDL application portal again, and your application number started with a “2” you may want to apply again.
+If you applied previously and your application number started with a “2” you may want to apply again.
 That’s because you applied before the new system that allowed you to request the grant.
 If your application number starts with a “3” you should not have to reapply.
 SBA is processing applications on a first-come, first served basis.

 Business owners in the Nav SBA Cares Act Loan Insights Facebook group are sharing updates on their EIDL applications.
 You may want to join to learn from their experiences.